Degree Conferral Procedures

-All students must submit a Degree Conferral Form to the Registrar's office in order to be reviewed and processed for degree conferrals.
+All students must submit a Degree Conferral Form to the Registrar's office in order to be reviewed and processed for degree conferral, ceremony participation, and diploma issuance.
 Degree conferral forms must be submitted according to the following deadlines.
 Failure to file a form by the appropriate deadline will result in postponement of degree conferral to the next scheduled date for issuing diplomas.

 Degree Conferral Application Deadlines

-- April 10: (Students registered for their remaining 6 credits or less in the summer are eligible to participate in the current year's Commencement; all of August graduates will be invited to participate in the following year's Commencement)
+- April 15: August degree conferral (Participating in May Commencement Ceremony Request - Students registered for their remaining 6 credits or less in the summer are eligible to participate in the May Ceremony)

 How to File a Degree Conferral Form